Kristina01111000/Drws_site/README.md

 7/11
-- Set it so when someone finished a quiz he gets an email (in learndash)
-- See where the quiz data is stored, its only showing quiz data from 2022
 - On get started page add buttons to the center spots
 - Add the logo and make it hot near the top
 - Center and bold as a subscriber you get access to